 Mazi, which means together in Greek, is a five hectare farm on the Greek Island of Evia where deforestation has been happening for centuries.
 The farm's vision is to regenerate highly degraded land in the Mediterranean by creating a pilot agroforestry system that is scalable and replicable.
 Dimitri, the young farmer with this vision studied with Ernst Gotsch and is appling syntropic principles to this enterprise where 8,000 trees including fig, pomegranate, pistacio and almonds have been planted.
-Soil Centric had the opportunity to visit this promising farm and witness its tremendous potential.
+Soil Centric had the opportunity to visit this promising farm in 2019 and witness its tremendous potential firsthand.

 Soil Centric's Pro Tip